Skip to main content

 RUN jenkins-plugin-cli --plugins prometheus

-Verify the endpoint is working:
+Verify the endpoint is serving (the trailing slash is required):

 Verify access

-# Check Jenkins is running
+# Check Jenkins is up

 curl -so /dev/null -w "%{http_code}" http://localhost:8080/login